lbannan/next-gen-qgis-workshop/README.md

 The workshop agenda outlines the topics that will be covered during the session.
 It is subject to change as the workshop is being developed.

 ## Workshop PowerPoint
-The PowerPoint was presented at NUBB on X. The slides and recording are available under
+The PowerPoint was presented at NUBB on TBC.
+The slides and recording are available under TBC.

 ## Downloads

-Before attending the workshop, make sure you have the following prerequisites installed:
+Before attending the workshop, you will need to download and install:

 - QGIS software (download [here](https://qgis.org))
 - [data packs]